ShoLynx/GameTrkr/README.md

 -	Scroll: swipe vertically to scroll through the page’s contents
 -	Edit button: enter the page's *Settings* mode

 To customize this page, you can use the *Settings* mode by tapping Edit.
 Here, you can toggle the radio buttons that show if a game is digital, if it has its original packaging, or if the game is a special edition.
-If you don’t like the videos that appear by selecting Load Video, you can set a default video by adding a YouTube URL.
+If you don’t like the videos that appear by selecting Load Video, you can set a default video by adding a YouTube URL, a YouTube Share URL or a YouTube video ID.
 This video will always appear when the page loads.
 Use the Add Description switch to add a description to the custom page.

 ## Planned Updates
--	The Set Default Video function currently can only use full YouTube URLs.
-Update planned for the app to be able to use Share URLs, as well
 -	Users will be able to move games from one platform to another with a picker view in Settings
-- Thumbnails will be utilized in Customizable Game Page collection view to show more than one picture.
 -	*Ultimate Update*: Web functionality.
 User updates are saved to a website, instead of locally.
 Users can access their game library and customizations with either the app or the website and share their collections with others.
 This will require user authentication on both the app and website.